Denk-Em/kStatistics/README.md

 ### Unbiased Estimators for Cumulant Products and Faa Di Bruno's Formula

 ### Introduction
-This package is a Python implementation of the original R package [kStatistics](https://cran.r-project.org/web/packages/kStatistics/index.html), written by professors Di Nardo and Guardino.
+This package is a Python implementation of the original R package [kStatistics](https://cran.r-project.org/web/packages/kStatistics/index.html), written by E. Di Nardo (elvira.dinardo@unito.it) and G. Guarino.
 This file aims at presenting the kStatistics functions and how to use them through examples.
 Further explanations on the algorithms are available [here](https://cran.r-project.org/web/packages/kStatistics/kStatistics.pdf).

 #### Contacts